SilkRose/Pony/stories/sorrows-of-the-sleeping/sorrows-of-the-sleeping.md

 Fluttershy winced.
 "You're… safety…"

-Applejack resolved to wake her up, she was clearly having a nightmare and wanted her friend.

-She gently shook her friend.
-"Fluttershy, wake up."
+She was clearly having a nightmare and wanted someone with her.
+Applejack resolved to wake her up, and shook her gently.
+"Hey, wake up."

 Her blush had intensified at this point, but she didn't care.
 Her friend needed her and not even a little embarrassment would stop her from helping.